samuel-book/stroke_outcome/intro.md

 Expected mRS distribution for LVO strokes if IVT given at time of stroke onset (*t=0hr*), or if IVT given at time when there effect has decayed to zero (known as the *No effect time*, at this point there are still IVT-related excess deaths due to fatal intracranial haemorrhage).
 :::

-#### Line plot showing mRS distribution estimates: Relationship between time to treatment and effect (for LVO-IVT)
+### Line plot showing mRS distribution estimates: Relationship between time to treatment and effect (for LVO-IVT)

-Modelling of the effect of IVT after any given treatment time assumes that the log odds decay uniformly over time between stroke onset and the time to no effect (as modelled by Emberson et al. for IVT).
-The time to no-effect treatment is taken as 6.3 hours for IVT (Emberson et al.).
+Here we use a line plot to show the expected mRS distribution for LVO strokes if IVT is given at any time between t=0 (left of plot) and t=NE (right of plot).
+It is assumed that the log odds decay uniformly over time between t=0 and t=NE (as modelled by Emberson et al. for IVT).
+The time at which being given treatment has no-effect is taken as 6.3 hours for IVT (Emberson et al. 2014).

-The modelled decay of effects of IVT is shown in {numref}`figure {number} <nLVO_IVT_time>`.
+The modelled decay of effects of IVT for LVO strokes is shown in {numref}`figure {number} <nLVO_IVT_time>`.

 :::{figure-md} LVO_IVT_time
 <img src="./images/prob_with_time_lvo_ivt.jpg" width="600">